 Achieving a passing score on a validated performance assessment approved by the Commissioner will earn a vocational technical teacher a maximum of 50 PDPs in the subject matter and skills of the license as set forth in "Guidelines for Vocational Technical Education Programs and Educator Licensure."

-(d) The Department shall develop and maintain a registry of professional development providers to facilitate access to information about professional development programs.
+(f) The Department shall develop and maintain a registry of professional development providers to facilitate access to information about professional development programs.

-(e) Approval of Professional Development Plans.
-Vocational Technical educators employed in a Massachusetts public school must obtain approval of their proposed professional development plans from their supervisors by the timelines set out in 603 CMR 4.12(8)(e).
+(g) Approval of Professional Development Plans.
+Vocational Technical educators employed in a Massachusetts public school must obtain approval of their proposed professional development plans from their supervisors by the timelines set out in 603 CMR 4.12(8)(g).

 Approval for proposed individual professional development plans shall be from the vocational technical educator's direct supervisor or an appropriate designee.
 In most instances, this will mean that the plans of teachers and other educators who report to the principal will be approved by the principal, a principal's plan will be approved by the superintendent, and a superintendent's plan will be approved by the chairperson of the school committee.